-Dear Mr. Eddo (Beginning salutation), I have a question regarding one of the assignments.
-(Text body) Respectfully, (Ending Salutation) Student's name (Your name)
+Dear Professor Neddo, (Beginning salutation),

+I have a question regarding one of the assignments.
+(Text body)

+Respectfully, (Ending Salutation)

+Sam Student (Your name)

-Classroom Demeanor and Participation - Students are expected to attend all class sections, participate in class discussions and activities, complete in-class exercises, and fulfill all assignments.
+- Classroom Demeanor and Participation Students are expected to attend all class sections, participate in class discussions and activities, complete in-class exercises, and fulfill all assignments.
 Demonstrate that you have an interest in the subject matter.
 Participation in lab activities is mandatory and will comprise the majority of the lab grade.
 Anyone exhibiting inappropriate behavior may be asked to leave (e.g. sleeping in class, texting, or using laptops/tablets for recreational use).
-University policy states that all sound emitting devices (e.g. cell phones) shall be turned off during class unless otherwise authorized.

-Responsibility/Accountability - Professionals take responsibility for their actions and are accountable.
+University policy states that all sound emitting devices (e.g. cell phones) shall be turned off during class unless otherwise authorized. - Responsibility/Accountability Professionals take responsibility for their actions and are accountable.
 This can occur at multiple levels but generally consists of completing assignments on time, submitting work that is of the appropriate quality, honoring commitments and owning up to mistakes.
-Late assignments will receive a letter grade deduction for each 24-hour period past the deadline.

-Academic Honesty/Integrity - Kinesiology students are expected to be honest with the instructor, classmates and themselves.
+Late assignments will accrue point deductions hourly after the deadline. - Academic Honesty/Integrity Kinesiology students are expected to be honest with the instructor, classmates and themselves.
 Professionals keep their word when committing to something and act in an ethical manner.
 Students are held to the standards of the George Mason University Honor Code.
 Students are expected to honestly represent their work.
 The possible situations when a student could violate these expectations range from incorrectly citing or failing to cite references/footnotes within papers and projects to cheating on an examination or assignment.
 Academic integrity is the responsibility a student assumes for honestly representing all academic work.
 This includes but is not limited to quizzes, examinations, projects, and other forms of oral and written endeavors.
-Students who are caught cheating on exams, quizzes, or assignments will receive a grade of zero and will be reported to the office of Academic Integrity.

-Self-Improvement/Self-awareness - One should be aware of their strengths/weaknesses and constantly seek to improve.
+Students who are caught cheating on exams, quizzes, or assignments will receive a grade of zero and will be reported to the office of Academic Integrity. - Self-Improvement/Self-awareness One should be aware of their strengths/weaknesses and constantly seek to improve.
 Professionals regularly seek opportunities to increase their knowledge and improve their current skill set.